dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/interface/dlr-scansettings.md

 ### captureAndRecognizeInParallel?: *boolean*

-> Returns or sets whether to capture the next frame whiel the previous frame is being decoded to save time.
+> Returns or sets whether to capture the next frame while the previous frame is being decoded to save time.
 The default value is `true`.